ADULT ACTING CLASSES

 Heighten your awareness and find relaxation under pressure.

 The Suzuki Method of actor training is a world-renowned technique that develops physical and vocal presence, precision and power.
-Train with and alongside some of Australia’s most experienced Suzuki practitioners in these action-packed workshops: each teacher offers a distinctive approach to the method.
+Train with and alongside some of Australia’s most experienced Suzuki practitioners in these action-packed workshops.

 The Suzuki Method is physically intensive with adaptations for different levels of fitness and ability.
 The goal of the training is to work at your own ‘edge’, whatever that may be.